Kazakuri/commission.tenka.dev/content/artwork/2021-04-08-kuroyagi-t/index.md

 Please check back later.

 {% request() %}
-黒柳凪Nice to meet you, <TODO>!
+Nice to meet you, Kuro Yanagi!

-もしよければ、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.
+If you'd like, I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-黒柳凪さんのスク水絵のがすごく好きなので、テーマはスク水を着てお尻を強調しているポーズをして甜花ちゃんです。
+I really love your school swimsuit images, so I would love if you could draw Tenka-chan in a school swimsuit with a pose that emphasised her butt.

-他の詳細をお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}